Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 - expanding this to a full circle check would completely block the robot everytime it hit a wall
 - this had a whole host of unintended consequences, from being able to move backwards into walls, over the currently non-player robots breaking completely, up to the robot getting permablocked in corners or on obstacles
 - tried additional iterations of this, but they got very complex very fast and demanded a lot of performance
-- abandoned this approach and began exploring in the opposite direction, with the simplest variant of collision detection I could think of
+- abandoned this approach and began exploring in the opposite direction, with the simplest variant of collision detection
 - the new approach is basically just "Can I go where I go?", merely checks if the new position is impassable or not and blocks the movement if it is
 - implementation of this was trivial with the remainders of the original approach, but the result is much more reliable